ONLINE HELP

 Extension attributes used to define the options for managing the code editor.
 The available extension attributes are:

-• <zombie [comment = "texte"]>: Used to define an obsolete method (also called zombie method).
+• <zombie [comment = "text"]>: Allows to define an obsolete method (also called zombie method).
 The optional comment keyword is used to specify the text that will be displayed in the compilation error associated with the obsolete method.
 For more details, see Zombie procedures.

-• <without step by step>: Used to specify that this method will be ignored by the debugger when debugging in "Step by step" mode.
+• <sans pas à pas>: Indicates that this method will be ignored by the debugger when debugging in "step-by-step" mode..

 RETURN a1 + b1